Readers question: The question is that how did a flawed capitalism of the 1920’s American economy lead to the 1929’s stock market crash?

-In the 1920s, there was a rapid growth in bank credit and loans.
-Encouraged by the strength of the economy people felt the stock market was a one way bet.
+In the 1920s, there was a rapid growth in bank credit and loans in the US.
+Encouraged by the strength of the economy, people felt the stock market was a one way bet.
 Some consumers borrowed to buy shares.
 Firms took out more loans for expansion.
 Because people became highly indebted, it meant they became more susceptible to a change in confidence.
 When that change of confidence came in 1929, those who had borrowed were particularly exposed and joined the rush to sell shares and try and redeem their debts.

 Related to buying on credit was the practise of buying shares on the margin.
 This meant you only had to pay 10 or 20% of the value of the shares; it meant you were borrowing 80-90% of the value of the shares.
 This enabled more money to be put into shares, increasing their value.
 It is said there were many ‘margin millionaire’ investors.
 They had made huge profits by buying on the margin and watching share prices rise.
 But, it left investors very exposed when prices fell.
 These margin millionaires got wiped out when the stock market fall came.
 It also affected those banks and investors who had lent money to those buying on the margin.